transcending1/Review/admin/subpage/modules/module_doc/Multi-Class K_neighbors.md

 ### 5.leaf_size
-+ Description

-Leaf size passed to BallTree or KDTree.
-This can a ffect the speed of the construction and que ry, as well as the memory required to store the tree.
-The optimal value depends on the nature of the problem.
+'Leaf size passed to BallTree or KDTree.
+This can a\n             ffect the        speed of the construction and que\n             ry, as well as the memory        required to store\n              the tree.
+The optimal value depends on the      \n               nature of the problem.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |